Getting Started

 View menu button in the Decision Tree Analyzer that hides all Decision and Chance node labels at once to keep the tree clean.

-Adding Chance node and Events with probabilities
+Adding a Chance Node and Events with Probabilities

 Flyover menu on an Action node with the circle button highlighted, used to add a Chance node child.